Noeda/pomnetic/README.md

 threads and it'll do its best to transparently batch them together and run them efficiently.

+It also supports attoparsec and regex-tdfa filters on the output; only tokens that either match a regex or pass an attoparsec parser are accepted.
+This can be used to do things like e.g. only accept valid JSON-formatted output from an LLM model (with some caveats).

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}